466th Air Expeditionary Group: Expeditionary operations

 In 2011, as operations in Afghanistan diminished, the group's 766th Air Expeditionary Squadron, which had been responsible for airmen in Train Advise Assist Command – East, was inactivated and the 966th Squadron added this responsibility to its existing oversight in Train Advise Assist Command – North.

 The 466th AEG was composed of airmen from more than 56 Air Force Specialty Codes including security forces, explosive ordnance disposal, civil engineering, contracting, communications, medical, intelligence, legal and logistics support.

+It was moved to Al Udeid, Qatar, in 2014, and seemingly inactivated there at some later point.

+On June 1, 2016 the 966th Air Expeditionary Squadron, 466th AEG, was inactivated.
+It rose again as the 955th AES.
+From that point the 955th AES fell under the 455th Expeditionary Mission Support Group of the 455th Air Expeditionary Wing, physically located in Afghanistan.